Concentration in Teacher Preparation - MS, Educational Psychology

 All students are required to take courses, which will enable them to conduct research intended to answer a question within an educational or organizational setting.

-- EDRS 620: Quantitative Inquiry in Education (3 credit hours) (Prerequisite of EDRS 590 (Educational Research) or appropriate prior experience or coursework)
+- EDRS 620: Quantitative Inquiry in Education (3 credits) (Prerequisite of EDRS 590 (Educational Research) or appropriate prior experience or coursework)

-- EDRS 621: Qualitative Inquiry in Education (3 credit hours) (Prerequisite of EDRS 590 (Educational Research) or appropriate prior experience or coursework)
+- EDRS 621: Qualitative Inquiry in Education (3 credits) (Prerequisite of EDRS 590 (Educational Research) or appropriate prior experience or coursework)

 Concentration 3: Teacher Preparation (12 Credits)